-Planning Criteria Development Consent authority Instrument type SRD SEPP Development with CIV over \$10 million within the Bays Precinct Part 4 - State significant development Minister or DPIE (by delegation) for applications made by or on behalf of a public authority Independent Planning Commission where: there have been 25 or more objections to the application the local council has objected there has been a reportable political donation in connection with the application, or to a previous related application.
+Planning Criteria Development Consent authority Instrument Development with CIV even type Minister on DDIE (her delegation) for SRD SEPP Development with CIV over \$10 million within the Bays Precinct Part 4 - State significant development Minister or DPIE (by delegation) for applications made by or on behalf of a public authority Independent Planning Commission where: there have been 25 or more objections to the application the local council has objected there has been a reportable political donation in connection with the application, or to a previous related application.
 SSP SEPP Development with CIV not more than \$10 million carried out by a person other than a public authority.
 Only applies to land at southern end of Blackwattle Bay Part 4 Minister (or delegate) SSP SEPP Development with CIV not more than \$10 million carried out by a public authority.
-Only applies to land at southern end of Blackwattle Bay Part 5 N/A SLEP 2012 Development with CIV not more than \$10 million on land within eastern side of Blackwattle Bay (outside of area identified on Sydney Harbour Port and Related Employment Lands Map under SSP SEPP) Part 4 CoS Harbour SREP Water-based development Land/water interface Part 4 The Minister administering the Ports and Maritime Administration Act 1995. development Part 4 CoS
+Only applies to land at southern end of Blackwattle Bay Part 5 N/A SLEP 2012 Development with CIV not more than \$10 million on land within eastern side of Blackwattle Bay (outside of area identified on Sydney Harbour Port and Related Employment Lands Map under SSP SEPP) Part 4 CoS Harbour Water-based development Part 4 The Minister administering the Ports and Maritime SREP Administration Act 1995.
+Land/water interface development Part 4 CoS